On Harnessing Idle Compute at the Edge for Foundation Model Training: Evaluation

-\mypar{Batch size} We fix the model size (OPT-13B) and sequence length while varying the batch size, with each device processing a mini-batch size of 2.~\autoref{fig:eval-batch-size} shows \sys again maintaining consistent runtime, indicating that the cost model efficiently utilizes both computation and bandwidth.
-DTFM exhibits better scalability with smaller batch sizes (16-64) due to small communication volume in PP. However, as batch size increases (128 and beyond), DP becomes essential, leading to increased communication volume on each device.
-Alpa, however, has a 7x longer runtime, for the same reasons it fails to scale with model size.
+\mypar{Batch size} We fix the model size (OPT-13B) and sequence length while varying batch size, with each device processing a mini-batch size of 2. \autoref{fig:eval-batch-size} shows that \sys again maintains nearly constant runtime, indicating that the cost model uses both computation and bandwidth efficiently.
+DTFM scales better at smaller batch sizes (16--64) because PP keeps communication volume low.
+However, once batch size reaches 128 and beyond, DP becomes necessary and increases communication volume on each device.
+Alpa still has about 7× longer runtime for the same reasons that it fails to scale with model size.